salilab/imp/doc/introduction.md

 ## Storing and analysis ## {#introduction_analsysis}

 Configurations of the model can be saved and visualized in a variety of ways.
-Atomic structures can be written as pdb files using IMP::atom::write_pdb().
+Atomic structures can be written as PDB files using IMP::atom::write_pdb().
 More flexibly, coarse grained models, geometry and information about the scoring function can be written to RMF files.

      my_rmf= RMF.create_rmf_file("my.rmf")
      IMP.rmf.add_hierarchy(my_rmf, my_hierarchy)